Recycle Rewards FAQs

 • Receive a paper or e-voucher which can be spent instore or be exchanged for cash at a participating retailer

-• Receive a deposit into your bank account of PayPal, or
+• Receive a deposit into your chosen account, such as your bank or PayPal, or

 • Donate your refund to a registered charity, school, sports club or community group.